The Most Atlanta: Plot

 Darius (Lakeith Stanfield) calmly walks through a Target store, which is being looted by the customers.
 He approaches a frightened employee to return an air fryer.
 The employee is astounded at his ignorance of the events and when he opens the register to give him the money, the employee decides to run away with the cash.
 As he makes his way out, he is pursued by a woman (Deadra Moore) in a mobility scooter who wanted to prevent people from leaving the store.

-Darius then returns to meet with Alfred (Brian Tyree Henry), who has been stuck in the traffic.
-While Alfred laments the recently announced death of a rapper named Blueblood, Darius realizes that the woman has followed him all the way to their car.
+Darius then returns to meet with Alfred (Brian Tyree Henry), who has been stuck in traffic.
+While Alfred laments the recently announced death of a rapper named Blueblood, Darius realizes that the woman in the scooter has followed him all the way to their car.
 He decides to leave the car with the woman chasing him with a knife while a confused Alfred stares at him.
 Meanwhile, Earn (Donald Glover) and Van (Zazie Beetz) go out in Atlantic Station, where they run into some of Earn's previous girlfriends.
 While shopping, Van also runs into an ex-boyfriend, confusing both of them to see so many familiar faces.

 Fed up with the traffic, Alfred decides to leave for a gas station.
 Inspired by the lyrics of a song by Blueblood, he visits a barbecue spot and after ordering a specific order, receives instructions to head to another place, signaling that he is part of a scavenger hunt.
 After finding more clues at many locations, he reaches the final location: a saloon, where he is welcomed by Keisha (Chimere Love), Blueblood's widow.
 She reveals that the hunt was part of Blueblood's quest, as he knew he was dying and decided to record the album and make the scavenger hunt, with his PR team not announcing his death until three months later.
 The final clue turns out to out to be Blueblood's funeral, with four other fans having already discovered it.
-After being granted a gift plant, he approaches Blueblood's casket, only to be told by Keisha that his body had to be cremated one month ago and replaced it with a fake skeleton.
+After being granted a gift plant, he approaches Blueblood's casket, only to be told by Keisha that his body had to be cremated one month ago and was replaced with a fake skeleton, leaving him further uncertain as to whether or not Blueblood is actually dead.

 Back at Atlantic Station, Earn and Van keep running into their exes and struggle to find their car in the parking garage.
 As night falls, they decide to leave through an emergency exit.
-As they make their way through the dark room, they finally reach the end and appear at the saloon, meeting Alfred and Keisha, while one of Earn's exes, Kenya (Sh'Kia Augustin), also appears after following them.
+As they make their way through the dark room, they finally reach the end and emerge in the saloon, meeting Alfred and Keisha, while one of Earn's exes, Kenya (Sh'Kia Augustin), also appears after following them.
 As they leave the saloon, they find Darius outside.
 When Kenya states she doesn't have a birthday gift for his father, Darius decides to give her the air fryer and leaves with Alfred, Earn and Van.
 As Kenya waits outside for an Uber, the mobility scooter is heard approaching her.